pharo-graphics/RoassalDocumentation/documentation/LesMiserables.md

 # Tutorial 01 - Adding Simple Nodes, Edges, and Layout

-This is a tutorial for Roassal3.
-In order to go through it, you need to have [Pharo](https://pharo.org) installed, and [Roassal3](https://github.com/ObjectProfile/Roassal3) installed.
+This is a tutorial for Roassal.
+In order to go through it, you need to have [Pharo](https://pharo.org) installed, and [Roassal](https://github.com/pharo-graphics/Roassal) installed.

 This tutorial involves some data manipulation.
 We will use the dataset of [Les Miserables](https://github.com/bergel/LesMiserables), which can be loaded in Pharo using: